ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

     * 'ok' if the middle of the pad is clicked,
 	* 'left', 'right', 'up' or 'down', if the edges of the pad are clicked or the pad is swiped in the corresponding direction or
 	* 'back', 'home' or 'menu*, if the corresponding buttons are clicked
-	* Keep in mind: You can use the Target-Value-List (accessible via the wrench-icon of each datapoint) to link from one datapoint to multiple datapoints, depending on the returned value (see Modifying Datapoints section above)
+	* Keep in mind: You can use the Target-Value-List (accessible via the wrench-icon, or rather gear-icon in new react ui, of each datapoint) to link from one datapoint to multiple datapoints, depending on the returned value (see Modifying Datapoints section above)
 * **REMOTE_COLOR**: *string* - shows colored buttons an returns the corresponding color ('red', 'green', 'yellow' or 'blue'), if a color is clicked
 * **REMOTE_CHANNELS**: *array* - an array of buttons.
 The name of the button is sent to the corresponding state-id, if the button is clicked
 * **REMOTE_ADDITIONAL_BUTTONS**: *array* - an array of buttons.
 The name of the button is sent to the corresponding state-id, if the button is clicked